 Guests at five-star hotels expect a cushy bed when they’re tucked in for the night.
 Still, the vaunted Four Seasons mattress comes with an extra sprinkling of fairy dust.
 Read more

 It’s no fluke that libraries are the go-to amenity at smart hotels.
 Books and travel go together like gin and tonic, airplanes and airports, pillows and pillowcases.

-Seems it was only yesterday I was reporting the arrival of the Semi-Automatic, the Hudson hotel’s cool vending machine.
+Seems it was only yesterday we were reporting the arrival of the Semi-Automatic, the Hudson hotel’s cool vending machine.
 You may recall it as the one stocked with gold-plated handcuffs, Haute Hippie sequin miniskirts and Ouiji boards instead of Doritos and M & Ms.

-But today when I visited the Hudson to check out Hudson Common, the newish beer and burger court, I got a shock.
-Strolling over to the Semi-Automatic to see if it was still selling Equinox Derringer bikes (for $2,300) or, more realistically, toothbrushes, I discovered it was gone.
+But today when we visited the Hudson to check out Hudson Common, the newish beer and burger court, we got a shock.
+Strolling over to the Semi-Automatic to see if it was still selling Equinox Derringer bikes (for $2,300) or, more realistically, toothbrushes, we discovered it was gone.
 Had it been moved?
 Read more

 Overnight New York is the independent guide to New York City hotels with honest, unbiased reporting and no ties to the hotels we write about.
 We visit each hotel anonymously and always pay when we eat and stay.
 Think of Overnight New York as a best friend who susses out where you want to spend the night — and where you don’t — and tells you what’s new, what’s trending and where to meet for drinks after work, indulge in a romantic dinner or put up the in-laws.